Enbridge’s Line 3 oil pipeline enters critical month in June

 Associated Press

-MINNEAPOLIS (AP) — June will be a critical month for Enbridge Energy’s Line 3 crude oil pipeline as the company resumes construction and opponents mobilize for large-scale protests and civil disobedience.
+MINNEAPOLIS (AP) — June will be a big month for Enbridge Energy’s Line 3 crude oil pipeline as the company resumes construction and opponents prepare for large-scale protests and civil disobedience.

 One prominent opponent, Winona LaDuke, founder of the Indigenous-based environmental group Honor the Earth, said she expects thousands of people from across the state and country to join the protests along the route in northern Minnesota.